KlausJackson/Student-Management-System/README.md

 - actions.py: line 55, 95, 160, 191

 ## Note
-This is only a basic and user-friendly GUI application that interact with the database file stored locally in your computer.
+This is only a basic and user-friendly GUI application that interact with the database file stored locally in your computer. <br>
+I would've done a MySQL version but I didn't want to.
+Give me a request in the discussion about this if you still want a MySQL version of it. <br>

-The process of making this application is inspired by: Ardit Sulce.
+The process of making this application is inspired by: Ardit Sulce. <br>